FinneganThompson/CSCI1300Project3/readme.md

 - Put stuff in to do list

 - Make user class
-  - inventory is a member of the user class
+  - inventory / items as a member?

   Functions needed